 And also you want to spread the love.
 You want to make sure that you're sending reviews to the sites that people are looking at for your industry.
 So Google is always going to be a major player, so is Facebook.
 But you Yelp, TripAdvisor, if you have a tourist attraction, if you're in the tourism industry, if you're in a car dealership industry, if you're the remodeling industry, so on and so forth.
 And if you can just kind of type in this stuff into Google it will give you a full list of your specific industry.

 So that leads me into the local citations.
 So local citations are important.
 And what local citations are, is your name, address, phone number.
 Is that consistent throughout the board?
 This used to be one of the top local ranking factors, but now it's not that high.
 It's still high, but not as high as it once was.
 So you want to make sure that your name, address, phone number, is consistent for these four main citations.
-Google My Business, Bing, Facebook, Apple Maps.
+Google Business Profile, Bing, Facebook, Apple Maps.
 Those are the four that you want to make sure that you're on at least.

 You can use a service like Moz or BrightLocal to put your citations in aggregators.
 And what aggregators are is you can give them all your business information and then what it does is it spits it out to all these little micro citation sites that you would have never thought of, never heard of.
 But what it does, it just helps build up the fact that you are where you say you are in a certain location.

 And then going back to the industry specific.
 Yeah, you're getting reviews on TripAdvisor, Houzz, Open Table, wherever, but you also want to make sure your information is right.
 You want to make sure that your name and your address are right, that you have info on there about who you are, who you serve.
 It's not just a place for reviews, but it's also a place to show people that you are where you state you are.